 WHAT IS A JISEI?

-So, what is a jisei?
+So, what is a jisei no ku or jisei?

-In the Japanese language, one of the meanings of the word shi 死 is “death,” so it’s rarely used to reference a person directly.
-Instead, the Japanese refer to specific kinds of death, such as shinjū (lover’s suicide), junshi (warrior’s death for his lord), senshi (a soldier killed in action), or rōshi (death from old age).
-Consequently, death in Japan closely associates to the type of life a person lived, so the jisei is an extension of this idea.[xiv]
+In the Japanese language, one of the meanings of the word shi 死 is “death,” so it’s rarely used directly about a person.
+Instead, the Japanese prefer to be indirect.
+They prefer the suggestion of death by using specific words associated with mortality.
+It includes words, such as: shinjū 心中 (lover’s suicide), junshi 殉死 (warrior’s death for his lord; dying a martyr), funshi 憤死 (suicide to express one’s indignation at a situation), kanshi 諫死 ( act of suicide to demonstrate one’s lord), senshi 戦死 (death in battle), sokotsushi 粗忽死 (suicide as a means for an offending samurai to make amends for his transgression)or rōshi 老死 (death from old age).
+Consequently, in Japan, these expressions of death closely associate with the life a person lived and to the circumstances of the person’s death, so the jisei is an extension of this idea.

 The critical thing about jisei is the profound sincerity presented in many of the poems.
 Emotions often range from peaceful, humorous, sarcastic, or even patriotic – we get a sense of a kind of enlightenment experienced by the poem’s author.

-Here’s a jisei in haiku (5-7-5) form by the Buddhist monk Wagin, who died on January 3, 1758, at the age of 73:
+Here’s a jisei in haiku (5-7-5) from the Buddhist monk Wagin, who died during the oshogatsu (New Year holiday) in 1758, at the age of 73:

 kuse ni natte

 bowing to the West